Follow TV Tropes

 Atom's sister.
 She is perhaps the most empathetic robot in existence, able to detect the emotions of people from far away.

-• Chronic Hero Syndrome: Uran is showing regularly ditching school to help out someone she detects is in trouble.
+• Chronic Hero Syndrome: Uran is shown regularly ditching school to help out someone she detects is in trouble.

-• The Empath: Uran has a unique ability to detect when someone is scared, whether they be human, animal, or robot, and can detect those emotions from several kilometers away.
+• The Empath: Uran has a unique ability to detect when someone is scared, sad, etc., whether they be human, animal, or robot, and can detect those emotions from several kilometers away.

 https://static.tvtropes.org/pmwiki/pub/images/abullah.jpg

 The head of the Science Ministry in Persia during the 39th Central Asia War, Dr. Abullah and his family were killed in a bombing.
-A copy of his emotions were loaded into a robot he and Dr. Tenma had been working on, waking it up and immediately driving it insane.
-Thinking itself to be the real Dr. Abullah, the insane robot turned Dr. Abullah's other robotic son Sahad into the monstrous Pluto to carry out his revenge against those he blames for his loss.
+A copy of his mind is loaded into a robot that he commissioned Dr. Tenma to create for him, yet did not immediately activate due to deliberating the numerous personas in its CPU.
+The robot, Goji, activates at last from assimilating Abullah's memories and emotion, driven insane and assuming he is the real Dr. Abullah as he turns the original's robotic son Sahad into Pluto to carry out his revenge while completing Bora.

 • Mask of Sanity: Beneath Abullah's professional exterior is a man barely holding his murderous anger in check.

 • Misplaced Retribution: He blames the Bora Survey Group and the seven strongest robots for the destruction of his homeland.
-But they were all just tools of Thracia and regret the most what happened to Persia.
+But they were all just tools of Thracia and regret what happened to Persia.
+Especially Atom who didn't even fight in the war.

 • Tomato in the Mirror: He does not take finding out he's not the real Dr. Abullah well.